Or you do not know where this country is?

 Ruth writes to us...

-I have been dreaming about the mountains, Nord of India, Nepal, Tibet, and the Himalayas since I was a child because I read some book in relation with.
+- I have been dreaming about the mountains, Nord of India, Nepal, Tibet, and the Himalayas since I was a child because I read some books in relation to.
 Finally, now with 33 years is my moment to go, Is the first time I will go there so.
 I have seen some documentary and asked some friends who went to Nepal, all the persons told me the same thing: is a wonderful country first because of the people and second for the mountains and beautiful.

 The difference with this trip is the yoga practice and the organic and vegetarian food.
 Both are very important for me.
 And of course, all the trek because is also and small group.